-If necessary, a site-specific sediment and erosion control plan will be prepared and maintained by the remediation contractor, to suit staging of the remediation works.
+As per DA condition 12, a site-specific sediment and erosion control plan will be prepared and maintained by the remediation contractor, to suit staging of the remediation works.
 Erosion and sediment control measures will be maintained in a functional condition.
-Sediment laden stormwater runoff will be controlled using measures outlined in Landcom 2004, Managing Urban Stormwater - Soils and Construction
+Sediment laden stormwater runoff will be controlled using measures outlined in Landcom (2004) Managing Urban Stormwater - Soils and Construction.